Liam Hicks

-William John Sherwood Hicks (born June 2, 1999) is a Canadian professional baseball catcher for the Miami Marlins of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Liam John Sherwood Hicks (born June 2, 1999) is a Canadian professional baseball catcher for the Tampa Bay Rays of Major League Baseball (MLB).
+He made his MLB debut in 2025 with the Miami Marlins.

 Career

 Amateur

 Hicks attended Lawrence Park Collegiate Institute in Toronto.
 He enrolled at Mineral Area College and played for their college baseball team for two years.
 He transferred to Arkansas State University and played for the Arkansas State Red Wolves for two seasons.
+Hicks played for the Guelph Royals of the Canadian Baseball League in 2018.

 Texas Rangers

 The Texas Rangers drafted Hicks in the ninth round, with the 254th overall selection, of the 2021 Major League Baseball draft and he signed with the Rangers, receiving a $30,000 signing bonus.
 He made his professional debut with the rookie-level Arizona Complex League Rangers.
 Hicks spent 2022 with the High-A Hickory Crawdads, Single-A Down East Wood Ducks, and the ACL Rangers.
 In 50 appearances split between the three affiliates, he batted a cumulative .327/.462/.460 with three home runs, 32 RBI, and five stolen bases.

 Hicks split the 2023 season between Hickory and the Double-A Frisco RoughRiders, playing in 92 games and hitting a combined .275/.414/.373 with four home runs, 45 RBI, and seven stolen bases.